ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_5_netcdf.rst

 For more complete information, click on the **NcDump** tab.

 You will need to tell Metview how to visualise this data, as there are multiple variables.
-Create a new `NetCDF Visualiser <https://confluence.ecmwf.int/display/METV/NetCDF+Visualiser>`_ icon, edit it and set the following parameters:
+Create a new :ref:`NetCDF Visualiser <netcdf_visualiser_icon>` icon, edit it and set the following parameters:

 .. list-table::